 | 10/03/25 @ Polson | 122 |

-Multiple players turned in solid performances to lead Whitefish to victory, but perhaps none more so than Cole Moses, who rushed for 129 yards and one touchdown while picking up 7.6 yards per carry.
+Whitefish got their win on the backs of several key players, but it was Cole Moses out in front who rushed for 129 yards and one touchdown while picking up 7.6 yards per carry.
 Moses' rushing production has been exceptional recently as that marked his fourth straight game with at least 119 rushing yards.
-Another pass catcher making a difference was Vlad Shestak, who picked up 48 receiving yards and one score.
+The team also got some help courtesy of Vlad Shestak, who picked up 48 receiving yards and one TD.

 Butte Central Catholic didn't go easy on the quarterback and picked off two passes before the game was over.
 The picks came courtesy of Noah Sutton and Henly Mansanti.

-Friday's contest might be decided in the trenches.
+Friday's game might be decided in the trenches.
 Whitefish has been unstoppable on the ground this season, having averaged 206.2 rushing yards per game.
-It's a different story for Butte Central Catholic, though, as they've been averaging only 36.1 rushing yards.
+It's a different story for Butte Central Catholic, though, as they've been averaging only 37.4 rushing yards.
 How will they fare against such a dominant running game?

 Whitefish strolled past Butte Central Catholic in their previous matchup back in September of 2022 by a score of 34-20.
 Will the Bulldogs repeat their success, or do the Maroons have a new game plan this time around?
 We'll find out soon enough.